 If you plan on growing bamboo in zone 7, you’ll need a short list of zone 7 bamboo varieties.

-For a taller clumping specimen, you could plant Fargesia robusta ‘Pingwu’ Green Screen, a bamboo that stands upright and grows to 18 feet (about 6 m.) tall.
+For a taller clumping specimen, you could plant Fargesia robusta ‘Pingwu’ Green Screen, a bamboo that stands upright and grows to 18 feet (5.5 m.) tall.
 It makes an excellent hedge plant and offers lovely persistent culm sheaths.
 It thrives in zones 6 through 9.

 Fargesia scabrida ‘Oprins Selection’ Asian Wonders are also hardy bamboo plants that grow happily in USDA zones 5 through 8.
 This bamboo is colorful, with orange culm sheaths and stems that begin blue gray but mature to a rich olive shade.
 These clumping varieties of bamboo for zone 7 grow to 16 feet (5 m.).

 Are you are growing bamboo in zone 7 and willing to fight with your cold hardy bamboo plants to keep them where you belong?
-If so, you might try a unique runner plant called Phyllostachys aureosulcata ‘Lama Temple’.
-It grows to 25 feet tall (up to 8 m.) and is hardy to -10 degrees Fahrenheit (-23 C.).
+If so, you might try a unique runner plant called Phyllostachys aureosulcata ‘Lama Temple.’
+It grows to 25 feet tall (8 m.) and is hardy to -10 degrees F. (-23 C.).

 This bamboo is a bright gold hue.
 The sunward side of the new stems flush cherry red their first spring.
 Its bright shades seem to light up your garden.